Dear Life, Dear Death 2

 Your truth!
 As if there were many truths.
 I am the one who lost them, not many other people, or truths…, so my truth must be the truth to talk about here.
 After losing her I left this church and haven’t been to any church.
 I discovered they were a lot other truths in this church that I now found so naïve and stupid.
 This apostolic sect has, and it still has them, strange beliefs.
 They believed in polygamy.
 My younger brothers and cousins now have at least 4 wives each, and I am still alone.
 After Dora, I can’t think of anyone else.
 It’s crazy, maybe both ways.
 Like matrixes of the blind who always seek eternal forms; they also believe that even those problems that were not solved after praying, in their minds they are considered solved, like if someone dies, it was, just-meant-to-be-solution, or thinking.
 And, it was a belief that was as rich as sin itself.

 This church would have its annual Pasika at Macheke, in the Mashonaland east province.
 We would go there, big families to spend a month out there meditating, or not really doing that.
-It was also an opportunity for the old prophetic men to parade their new acquisitions, new wives, and to drink lots of tea and battered bread, singing.
+It was also an opportunity for the old prophetic men to parade their new acquisitions, new wives, and to drink lots of tea and buttered bread, singing.

 “Chingwa china majarini kuna baba.” ( buttered bread for the father.)